Parents

 Other Childcare Support

-You may be able to get 30 hours a week free childcare if you have a child aged 3-4 years and you or your partner is working, or if you're on certain benefits, and you have a low income.
+You may be able to get 30 hours a week free childcare if you have a child aged 3-4 years and you and your partner is working, or if you're on certain benefits, and you have a low income.
 You can read about this scheme on the Government's website.

 This childcare scheme is being expanded so that parents are eligible for free childcare once their child reaches 9 months.
 This will be rolled out in stages: as of April 2024 parents of 2 year olds can get 15 hours of free childcare; from September 2024 parents of 9 month olds can get 15 hours free childcare; then from September 2025 this will increase to 30 hours.